 INESC Coimbra is also involved in producing scientific research and technological development, developing R&D work especially in the area of demand-side energy efficiency.
 Its research team includes experts on energy efficiency, electricity markets and optimization models and methods with a long tradition of multidisciplinary work performed in collaborative manner focusing on the design and development of innovative models, algorithms and computational implementations for making the most of all energy resources aiming at a more efficient, reliable and sustainable power system.
 It also has specific software for studies in the field, namely optimization software packages and energy audit equipment.
 The work to be developed will focus on the end-user of energy in Act.
 2 with advanced solutions for promoting his empowerment.

 About C-MAST: Historically, the research unit “Centre for Mechanical and Aerospace Science and Technologies” (C-MAST ) was created in 1994 by a small group of six aerospace engineers.
 Now it became a Research Center developing studies in Energy, Mechanical and Aerospace Engineering with a wide spectrum of areas, from Astrodynamics to Technological Forecasting.
-C-MAST is involved in high-level international collaboration, scientific networks, and prestigious professional societies, also aiming to intensify and promote investigation and collaboration with the industry in these domains in Portugal, to improve the quality of teaching/learning in the involved institutions, to qualify high-level specialists, and to develop outreach activities.
+C-MAST is involved in the high-level international collaboration, scientific networks, and prestigious professional societies, also aiming to intensify and promote investigation and collaboration with the industry in these domains in Portugal, to improve the quality of teaching/learning in the involved institutions, to qualify high-level specialists, and to develop outreach activities.
 With these goals in view, the activities of the Centre are multidisciplinary and combine scientific, technological, economic and social aspects.
 C-MAST identifies its objectives as:

 - Carrying-out high-level research in its activity areas;